SmithWinter/Windows-Supercharge-Guideline/Windows 10&11 Installation.md

 ## ❗ *Require: An USB stick >8gb space* ❗

---- *Disclaimer: This guide for personal device only* ---

 ## **1. 💾 Ventoy**

 Ventoy is an open-source tool designed to create bootable USB drives for operating systems.
 Unlike traditional methods that require formatting the USB drive and copying the OS files each time, Ventoy allows users to simply copy ISO, WIM, IMG, VHD, or EFI files to the USB drive and boot from them directly.
 This makes it a versatile and convenient solution for managing multiple operating system installations or live environments from a single USB drive.